fmidev/himan/doc/plugin-pop.md

  The mathematical definition of Probability of Precipitation is defined as: PoP = C * A

- C = the confidence that precipitation will occur somewhere in the forecast area A = the percent of the area that will receive measurable precipitation, if it occurs at all
+ C = the confidence that precipitation will occur somewhere in the forecast area

+ A = the percentage of the area that will receive measurable precipitation, if it occurs at all

 # Per-plugin configuration options